fdeblasio/pokeemerald-expansion/README.md

 ### Potentially just savefile issues due to playing while hacking
 - Items in the Battle Pyramid's Battle Bag/held items in the Battle Pike are turning into Poke Balls
     - Seems to happen after trainer battles?
-    - This occurs even with the Battle Frontier changes reverted
-- Verdanturf Battle Tent sometimes gives an item right away
-- PokéNav callers sometimes think there were 512 wins at the Battle Palace (seems to be related to Battle Tent issue)

 ## Changes
 - NOTE: This all assumes there are no rebasing errors